Crushing, cutting, splitting, pulverizing and dividing.

 Our exhaust hoods duct into your building’s exhaust system or can even duct outside to help protect the operator from breathing in ambient mineral dust.

 While many customers use our standard off-the-shelf hoods, you may find that your particular application requires a few customizations.
 We offer several custom options including adjusting the access opening, using different construction materials, special cutouts on the lid and panels, adjusting the dimensions, offering multi-hinged lids and many other options.

 Below are a few examples of our standard and custom hoods.
 You can view our entire line of standard Ductless Fume Hoods and Exhaust Hoods on our website.
 You can also watch a short video on our YouTube channel highlighting several of our custom hood designs.

 If your geology lab, student lab or field research facility could benefit from dust containment please give Sentry Air Systems a call.
-Our sales specialists will work with you to pair the most appropriate system to your application.
-Call 800.799.4609, email email@example.com, visit our website or fill out the feedback form below for more information.
+Our sales specialists will work with you to pair the most appropriate system for your application.